khanium/connect-demo/README.md

 ![overview](assets/overview.png)

-Alternatively, you can create your cloud OpenShift (or Kubernetes EKS, GKE, AKS) cluster into the main three Clouds project.
+Alternatively, you can deploy Couchbase into your favorite OpenShift cloud (or Kubernetes EKS, GKE, AKS).

 ### Database Version: